 Mice are amongst the most common household pests in Middle Tennessee.
 The average lifespan of a mouse is only a year or so, but these intelligent creatures can be the source for a ton of problems in their small lifetime.
 Learning what diseases, damage, and how to avoid both are key to minimizing rodent issues in Nashville.
-Keep your home mice free with these control methods from U.S. Pest Protection.
+Keep your home mice free with U.S. Pest Protection.

 A single mouse has the ability to carry a number of diseases, including some serious diseases that are easily transmissible to humans and pets.
 Rodents have the ability to spread a plethora of diseases in your home and business.
 Know the facts about mice to keep your Nashville home safe and sound this upcoming winter season.

 Research released in the late 1990s has shown that urine from the common house mouse contains an allergen that can be a significant cause of asthma related symptoms in those with compromised immune systems.
 Considering that mice urinate in microdroplets whenever and wherever they feel like doing so this is a major health risk to anyone and everyone exposed.
 Spare yourself of the symptoms created by mice by sealing off all points of entry to both your attic and crawlspace as soon as possible.

 The bubonic plague is a disease that affects both humans and other mammals by attacking the lymph nodes.
 Yersinia pestis, the bacteria that causes plague, is transmitted through rodents and fleas.
 Humans and animals can become infected by flea bites, contact with contaminated fluid, or infectious droplets.

 The United States has not had an outbreak of mouse-associated plague since the 1920s, but some more rural areas of the country are still at risk due to the environment.